ikramanop/aligner/README.md

 #### NRNU MEPhI, Spring 2021

+Currently supplied in cli only.

+### Building

+Use `make build-cli-docker` for building docker image with aligner-cli.

-Use --help option after build to see how to work with the tool
+Use `--help` option after build to see how to work with the tool.